magcrider/Viwoods-Notification-Unlocker/README.md

 ## 🔍 **The Problem**

-Viwoods e-ink readers implement aggressive notification blocking through a **hardcoded whitelist** in the Android framework.
+Viwoods eink readers implement aggressive notification blocking through a **hardcoded whitelist** in the Android framework.
 Only pre-approved apps can display notifications.

 ### **Technical Details**
 **Location:** `/system/framework/services.jar`